 Ideally, spending 1 hour with gorillas in the wild shouldn’t be missed by any primate enthusiasts in the world!
-If you have ever heard or read a story about the world’s famous primatologist “Dian Fossey,” certainly it is a high time you achieved that long time dream in the jungles of Volcanoes National Park, Northwestern Rwanda.
-Dian Fossey for attracted the world’s attention to the plight of these endangered Apes in the 1960’s when they were only about 250 individuals in the entire world.
-Currently, the world boasts of nearly 900 mountain gorillas that are divided between Rwanda, Uganda and Democratic Republic of Congo with about 380 individuals protected in the lush tropical rainforest of Rwanda’s Volcanoes National Park.
+If you have ever heard or read a story about the world’s famous primatologist “Dian Fossey,” certainly it is a high time you achieved that long-time dream in the jungles of Volcanoes National Park, Northwestern Rwanda.
+Dian Fossey attracted the world’s attention to the plight of these endangered Apes in the 1960s when they were only about 250 individuals in the entire world.
+Currently, the world boasts of nearly 900 mountain gorillas that are divided between Rwanda, Uganda, and the Democratic Republic of Congo with about 380 individuals protected in the lush tropical rain forest of Rwanda’s Volcanoes National Park.

-Africa’s exceptional conservation success stories, is dependent on the thriving of mountain gorillas and thanks to tourism that has greatly done its part too.
+Africa’s exceptional conservation success stories are dependent on the thriving of mountain gorillas and thanks to tourism that has greatly done its part too.
 Rwanda is rated as one of the ideal tourist destinations for gorilla trekking tours.
 Tracking comes at a cost, but the 1 (one) hour magical experience with these charismatic wild creatures in their natural habitat is incomparable!
-The famous tea growing nation today is greatly reaping from its mountain gorillas and it is undoubtable that the country’s foreign currency earnings have increased.
+The famous tea-growing nation today is greatly reaping from its mountain gorillas and it is undoubted that the country’s foreign currency earnings have increased.

 Recently, the Rwanda Development Board increased the price of gorilla permits on 6th May 2017 for trekkers to view the endangered primates.
 The current price for gorilla trekking permits stands at $1500 for all visitors.
-The aim of revising the tariffs was primarily to ensure the long term sustainability of the endangered species whose lives are highly at a risk of extinction.
+The aim of revising the tariffs was primarily to ensure the long-term sustainability of the endangered species whose lives are highly at risk of extinction.

-Despite of the large revenues from trekkers, gorilla protection and conservation is also very critical not only Rwanda but also in Uganda and Democratic Republic of Congo.
-Mountain gorillas still remain the world’s most critically endangered species, and it very crucial to minimize the number of people visiting a gorilla family per day to ensure their long term future in the wild.
+Despite the large revenues from trekkers, gorilla protection and conservation is also very critical not only in Rwanda but also in Uganda and the Democratic Republic of Congo.
+Mountain gorillas still remain the world’s most critically endangered species and are very crucial to minimize the number of people visiting a gorilla family per day to ensure their long-term future in the wild.